cauldnz/covid-vax-forecast/README.md

 # covid-vax-forecast
-A basic model for performing logistic growth forecast of Covid vaxs via Prophet
+A basic model for performing logistic growth forecast of Covid vaxs via Prophet.
+It's pretty scruffy and really just for working out my chances to ski in Japan this winter and for arguing on Twitter.
+But may be useful for others to grab and iterate on...